Member Organizations

 Current Status: Partially Adopted

-The 2018 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements is in use.
+The 2025 Handbook of International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements is the current IAASB Handbook and is available in Arabic.

 Current Status: Adopted

-The Council of Ministers Resolution No. 51 of 2019, which came into effect on January 1, 2020, requires all professional accountants in the jurisdiction to adhere to the IESBA Code of Ethics and related pronouncements as issued by IESBA.
+Council of Ministers Resolution No. 51 of 2019 requires all professional accountants in Yemen to comply with the International Code of Ethics for Professional Accountants, including International Independence Standards, and related pronouncements issued by the International Ethics Standards Board for Accountants (IESBA).

 Current Status: Adopted